Parthudi/signup-profile-api/README.md

 #### GET `/user/delete`

-It returns a String which is used to delete specific user .
+It returns a String which is used to delete a specific user permanently .
 It requires authentication.

 The JWT - `access_token` must be sent on the `Authorization` header as follows: `Authorization: Bearer {jwt}`